pncfoundation/pncf_message_board/Plan.md

 - Delete previous ones easily by clicking a trash icon
 - Click words to asterisk(*) them out
 - Edit already accepted submissions
+- Allow mods to highlight the message
+  - Modifies the object of that message

 ## Configuring Promotions